 - Violations to academic integrity include: cheating, plagiarism, fabrication, purchasing other's work and submitting it as one's own, complicity (allowing one's work to be used by others), multiple submission of work, and misuse of computers.
 Violations to academic integrity during the course will be addressed in accordance with The City University of New York policy on academic integrity, as described in the York College Bulletin (see York College Bulletin). - Students are expected to attend all classes and to be on time.
 You are expected to contact your instructor to inform him or her of the reason for your absence.
 You are also responsible for learning about any material you missed. - Course grades will be lowered for more than two absences.
 Lateness for class will be incorporated into the final grade.
-Any student arriving more than 30 minutes late will be considered absent. - Written and oral assignments must be submitted as instructed via the syllabus and class instruction. - Participation includes preparing for class by completing assigned readings, participating in class discussions in an informed manner, moving the class forward by asking questions or comments, and actively completing in-class exercises. - If course is offered remotely, you are expected to be present; video on and audio off/muted unless you want to speak.
-Take yourself off of video temporarily (no more than 15 minutes) for other than class activity (family interaction etc.) or you will be marked absent.
+Any student arriving more than 30 minutes late will be considered absent. - Written and oral assignments must be submitted as instructed via the syllabus and class instruction. - Participation includes preparing for class by completing assigned readings, participating in class discussions in an informed manner, moving the class forward by asking questions or comments, and actively completing in-class exercises. - All Practicum classes are in person, you are expected to be present.
 More than two absents will deduct points from your participation percentage of the grade.
 If you have more than four unexcused absences/lateness you will fail the class.
-Your behavior in remote class is expected to be equivalent to f2f meetings.
+Your behavior in class is expected to be equivalent to f2f meetings.